narayananpalanimarcopolo/software-engineering-technical-assessments-mp/election-api-java/README.md

 - POST `/result` to add a new result
 - GET `/scoreboard` to get the running totals.
 This is unimplemented.

-### Task

-During your assessment we will ask you to work though the task in `tasks.md` with a pair.
-Please do not work on or complete these prior to the assessment.

-:warning:  If you make any changes to the code, please ensure you return it to it's initial (HEAD) state before your assessment.

 ## Prerequisites
 - Java 11